WBCE/WBCE_CMS/wbce/modules/ckeditor/README.md

 The configuration files could already be in the template folder, please take a look inside:

-All configuration files are available as default files in _yourinstallation/modules/ckeditor/wb_config

-*IMPORTANT: Do not change any file of this folder!
-As they are overwritten with any update of CKEditor module and / or WBCE!*

 ### Question:

 How can I customize the CKEditor for WBCE?